 The earliest necessity to house objects of antiquarian remains dates back to late 1796 CE when the Asiatic Society of Bengal felt the need to house the enormous collection of archaeological, ethnological, geological, zoological pursuits.

 However, the first museum by them was started in 1814.
 The nucleus of this Asiatic Society Museum later provided the Indian Museum, Calcutta.

-In Archaeological Survey of India also, due to the various explorative investigations that was initiated since the times of its first Director General, Alexander Cunningham, vast quantity of antiquarian remains were collected.
-The creation of site museums had to wait until the arrival of Sir John Marshall, who initiated the founding of the local museums like Sarnath (1904), Agra (1906), Ajmer (1908), Delhi Fort (1909), Bijapur (1912), Nalanda (1917) and Sanchi (1919).
+In Archaeological Survey of India (ASI) also, due to the various explorative investigations that was initiated since the times of its first Director-General, Alexander Cunningham, vast quantity of antiquarian remains were collected.

 The idea of archaeological site museums was further initiated by the then Director-General Sir John Marshall who conceptualized the establishment of archaeological site museums under the Archaeological Survey of India in 1905 to display excavated antiquities in the close vicinity of their provenance to empower visitors with comprehensive vision of the site, its context and treasures so that the site as well as the artefacts can be evaluated holistically.

 The concept of site museums is well elucidated by Hargreaves, one of the former Director Generals of ASI - ‘it has been the policy of the Government of India to keep the small and movable antiquities, recovered from the ancient sites, in close association with the remains to which they belong, so that they may be studied amid their natural surroundings and not lose focus by being transported’.